 - Other organisations such as unions, industry bodies sometimes advertise internships

-- Stepping-Into Program - Summer Vacation programs for students with a disability
+- Stepping Into Internships - Summer Vacation programs for students with a disability

 How do I find out about internship opportunities?

 - Melbourne Careers Online - most employers advertise through the University's jobs board, in addition to other places.
 A good source to consult at any time of year